-The Rose Hills Foundation Student Activities Center is home to many important office spaces on campus.
+The Rose Hills Foundation Student Activities Center in Johnson Student Center is home to many important office spaces on campus.
 There are over 120 student-run clubs and organizations on campus.
 These groups range from religious organizations and clubs and community-service organizations to purely fun clubs.
-Students can also participate in campus Greek life by joining one of our eight fraternities and sororities, one of which is gender-neutral.
+Students can also participate in campus Greek life by joining one of our five fraternities and sororities, one of which is gender-neutral.